autifyhq/autify-javascript-snippets/content/en/snippets/values/get_input_textarea_value.md

 ---
-title: "Get the value entered into an Input or Textarea element."
+title: "Get the value entered into an Input or Textarea element"
 weight: 60
 ie_support: true
 ---